rkyleg/scope/armadillo/doc/overview.md

 ## Editor
 - A given file can only be open in one tab
 - Ctrl + Tab will toggle through the open editor tabs
-- Drag and drop files into the tab area to open them (in Windows this is sometimes finicky)
+- Drag and drop files onto the editor to open them
 - Files are saved as utf-8
 - Tab indentation is 4 spaces